dmckinnon/stitch/README.md

 ### Exercise 2
 At this point you should know enough theory to make at least a good attempt at Feature Scoring - if you are trying to implement this yourself.
 The next section is for if you are compiling and playing around with *my* code, and you want to experiment.

+What's a good way to test this?
+Well, use the image and point display from Exercise 1.
+Display all features, and then your scored "best" features, side by side.
+The ones that remain after scoring should be on really distinct patches like the corner of an eye, or a building, and less on edges of things.
+There should also be far fewer.

 Once you've got this down, try **Feature Description**.